Master of Theology

 Admission to the Master of Theology requires:

-• Satisfactory completion of a three-year AQF Level 7 award in the discipline of theology.
+• Satisfactory completion of a three-year AQF Level 7 or 8 award in the discipline of theology (or equivalent) from an institution recognised by the Academic Board; AND

 English Proficiency

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 with no score less than 6.5 in all bands of the test.

 Knowledge